 What impact has the project had?

 A key tool for delivery developed by the council is the creation of the Dundee Energy Efficiency Advice Project (DEEAP).
-This advice group plays a significant role in tackling fuel poverty by advising on energy efficiency measures, fuel tariffs and offering tips on reducing energy bills, such as negotiating debts with energy suppliers.
+This advice group plays a significant role in tackling fuel poverty by advising on energy efficiency measures and fuel tariffs, and offering tips on reducing energy bills such as negotiating debts with energy suppliers.

 In terms of monitoring the wider impact of Dundee’s climate action plans, the council has begun to work closely with the University of Dundee to create impact assessments on how policies are affecting vulnerable communities.